 This is a great personal skill to learn; sometimes there is conflict between a husband and wife and a relationship.
 This teaches students to ask for something; a wife can ask a husband: “Honey I want you to mow the lawn;” or the husband can say: “I want us to have a proper dinner once a week.”
 This way you can practice personal problem-solving skills.

 Going to a birthday, a baby shower, or a wedding.
-How to give compliments, how to have small talk, how to say congratulations.
+How to congratulate, give compliments, or felicitate the person of honor.
+Then continue and practice making small talk with complete strangers.

 Going to the movies, talking about movies and actors that you like; explaining the plot of a movie.
-Students learn to share ideas on movies.
+Students learn to share ideas about movies.

 You have thoughts and feelings and it’s important to practice giving your opinion in a structured manner.